pawansaxena108/ml_interview/STAR.md

-Got it!
-Let’s add **specific high-impact features from your sensitivity analysis** and **interesting outcomes from stress testing** to make your STAR answer more concrete and impressive.
-Here’s a refined version:

----

 **Situation:**
 At the account level, the operations team noticed inefficiencies in crew standby planning—last-minute changes and flight delays were increasing costs and operational disruptions.